suisuyy/learn/doc/note/else.md

 groupadd -g 3005 aid_admin
 usermod -a -G aid_bt,aid_bt_net,aid_inet,aid_net_raw,aid_admin root

+edit /etc/passwd look up "_apt", change the value of group from 65534 to 3003 enter image description here

 That's because Android normally adds users (i.e. apps) to these groups only when the specific app has networking permissions.

 Adding a user to these groups gives it permission to use socket() as described in the question: